naokoski/coLCA/README.md

 compared and used in publications.
 This package provides convenience functions to improve this workflow and outputs.
-One function allows the researcher to provide the maximum number of classes they wish to estimate and the function will return a list containing all the model outputs between one and the maximum number of classes set by the researcher.
+One function allows the researcher to provide the maximum number of classes they wish to estimate, returning a list containing all the model outputs between one and the maximum number of classes set by the researcher.
 A second function takes this output, extracts all the necessary statistics and outputs them as a dataframe.

 ## Example